hoangtk0100/social-todo-list/README.md

 It utilizes various technologies and services to provide a robust and scalable solution.
 The key technologies and services used in this project are:

+- **[AppContext](https://github.com/hoangtk0100/app-context)**: A custom library that manages common components, some used in this repo as below.
 - **Go Gin**: A lightweight web framework for building RESTful APIs in Go.
 - **Pub/Sub with NATS**: A messaging system for building distributed systems and microservices architecture.
 - **Redis Cache**: A fast in-memory data store used for caching frequently accessed data.